Koopman operator-based model reduction for switched-system control of PDEs: Open- and closed-loop control using K-ROMs

 We now compare the two problem formulations~\eqref{eq:STO} and \eqref{eq:STO_Koopman}, i.e., the switching time problem and the corresponding approximation using the K-ROM.
-First, we assume that the full objective function $L$ can be evaluated using only observations: \begin{assumption} $L(y(t)) = L_{\mathcal{K}}(\psi(z_{i}))$ for all $t\in[t_0,t_e]$ and the corresponding $i = (t-t_0)/h$. \end{assumption} Note that in a practical setting, this is automatically satisfied since the objective function can only be evaluated using observations (e.g., sensor data) such that the objective $L$ has to be defined accordingly.
+First, we assume that the full objective function $L$ can be evaluated using only observations: \begin{assumption} $L(y(\cdot,t)) = \hat{L}(\eta_i)$ for all $\psi$ and for all $t\in\{t_0,t_0+h,t_0+2h,\ldots,t_e\}$ and $i = (t-t_0)/h$. \end{assumption} Note that in a practical setting, this is automatically satisfied since the objective function can only be evaluated using observations (e.g., sensor data) such that the objective $L$ has to be defined accordingly.
+To circumvent projection issues from $\eta$ to $z$, a straightforward approach is to include the identity as basis functions in $\psi$.

-Assumption~\ref{ass:equality_objectives_STO} is obviously not sufficient for the solutions to be identical since in Problem~\eqref{eq:STO_Koopman}, we are restricted to the time grid defined by the sample time $h$.
-However, when restricting $\tau$ to multiples of $h$, the solutions do coincide. \begin{theorem} Let Assumptions \ref{ass:muIndependence}, \ref{ass:KoopmanBoundedness}, and \ref{ass:equality_objectives_STO} be satisfied.
-Consider the switching time optimization problem \eqref{eq:STO} and the corresponding approximation \eqref{eq:STO_Koopman} using the K-ROM.
-Furthermore, consider for \eqref{eq:STO} the additional constraint that